-The OfS, the Department for Economy Northern Ireland (DfENI), the Higher Education Funding Council for Wales (HEFCW), and the Scottish Funding Council (SFC) have a statutory role in ensuring the quality of teaching in higher education is assessed.
+The OfS and the UK funding and regulatory bodies have a statutory role in ensuring the quality of teaching in higher education is assessed.
 The OfS and its partners believe that students' views should form an important part of the assessment.

-The OfS has commissioned the survey on behalf of the UK funding and regulatory bodies - DfENI, HEFCW and the SFC.
+The OfS has commissioned the survey and NSS pilot 2022 on behalf of the UK funding and regulatory bodies.
 The NSS is a key component of the wider regulatory landscape in UK higher education and these bodies are responsible for funding the survey.

-The commissioners of the survey are operating as controllers in common of the NSS dataset.
 The OfS is the 'data controller' of any personal information collected within scope of this privacy notice.

-Ipsos MORI is a 'data processor' working on behalf of the OfS to administer the NSS.
+Ipsos MORI is a 'data processor' working on behalf of the OfS to administer the NSS and NSS 2022 pilot.

-Both the OfS and Ipsos MORI are registered with the Information Commissioner's Office and you can check the entry details here: https://ico.org.uk/about-the-ico/what-we-do/register-of-data-controllers/
+Both the OfS and Ipsos MORI are registered with the Information Commissioner's Office and you can check the entry details here: https://ico.org.uk/about-the-ico/what-we-do/register-of-datacontrollers/.

-The OfS has also appointed a data dissemination provider, Texuna Technologies Ltd, to disseminate the results of the survey to participating universities/colleges and students' unions.
+The OfS has also appointed a data dissemination provider, Texuna Technologies Ltd, to disseminate the results of the NSS to participating universities and colleges and students' unions.
+NSS pilot 2022 data is not being made publicly available and is not being shared with universities and colleges, or Students' Unions, Associations and Guilds.